 We encourage team members to study for relevant qualifications, providing accommodative study packages to assist with this including funding and time off work.
-Our investment team members generally study to become qualified actuaries (FIA) or chartered financial analyst (CFA) charter holders.
-Within our Sustainable Investment team, the head of the team is a Fellow of the Institute of Actuaries (FIA) and also holds the CFA Institute certificate in ESG Investing.
-Leah Worrall (Deputy Head of Sustainable Investment Insight) holds a MSc in climate change and Mark Irish (Deputy Head of Sustainable Investment Consulting) is a CFA charter holder.
-Another member of the ESG team is a CFA charter holder, while the rest of the team are studying towards a number of relevant qualifications.
+Our investment team members generally study to become qualified actuaries (FIA) or Chartered Financial Analyst (CFA) charter holders.
+Within our Sustainable Investment (SI) team, the head of the team is a Fellow of the Institute of Actuaries (FIA) and also holds the CFA Institute certificate in ESG Investing.
+Leah Worrall (Deputy Head of Sustainable Investment Insight) holds a MSc in climate change and Mark Irish (Deputy Head of Sustainable Investment Consulting) is a CFA and CAIA charter holder.
+Another two members of the SI team are CFA charter holders, while the rest of the team are studying towards a number of relevant qualifications, and another member of the wider research team (as part of the credit team) also holds the CFA Institute certificate in ESG Investing.
+Many others in the wider research team are studying towards or qualified in relevant qualifications (for example CFA, actuarial or other alternative investment professional qualifications).

 We implement a continuous development and training approach, including a focus on sustainability and stewardship.
 Isio holds regular training on sustainability issues for all staff, which covers a range of topics including on current and evolving sustainability issues or topics of interest.
-For example, over the past year, this has included the role of carbon credits in the portfolio, or physical damages limitations in investor climate modelling.
+For example, over recent years, this has included the role of carbon credits in the portfolio, or physical damages limitations in investor climate modelling.
 We hold regular training on new ESG regulatory developments and norms, such as collaborative bodies (including the 2020 UK Stewardship Code).
 As well as this, we train our staff on any evolutions in our internal approach to sustainability monitoring, to ensure the investment team is kept informed, and vice versa.
 For example, ensuring that our engagements with managers reflect our clients' own stewardship priorities.
 The research team also attends relevant training and events (e.g. seminars, webinars, and roundtables) provided by external industry bodies and investment managers.

-We have an ESG internship programme in place, where on an annual basis, we engage with undergraduate or masters' students, who hold expertise in different areas of sustainability, to undertake a summer internship at Isio.
-This summer, we employed two ESG interns, who supported the delivery of a range of training sessions on sustainable development (with a focus on agriculture and other topics) to the Isio research team, as well as supporting on the development of our research.
+We have an ESG internship programme in place, where on an ad hoc basis, we engage with undergraduate or masters' students, who hold expertise in different areas of sustainability, to undertake a summer internship at Isio.
+This summer, a number of the interns, supported on a number of SI projects and on the development of our research.